 Cambridge Research, Education and Training Enterprise Platform for Health Innovation

-Cambridge Research, Education and Training Enterprise (CREATE) is distinct from the four main NNEdPro sections, and represents a closely allied platform designed to harness the non-Nutrition or transferrable/generic skills within the NNEdPro group in order to widen the impact.
+Cambridge Research, Education and Training Enterprise (CREATE) is distinct from the four main NNEdPro sections and represents a closely allied platform designed to harness the non-Nutrition or transferrable/generic skills within the NNEdPro Global Centre in order to widen the impact.
 The aim is to harness transferrable/generic skills to impact wider aspects of health and wellbeing ranging from research methods to chronic disease management as well as occupational health and well-being.

-This initiative builds on the successful publication and worldwide reception of the Oxford Handbook of Clinical and Healthcare Research by key NNEdPro members as a vehicle to empower all health-related professionals to gain easy access to readily usable research methods and undertake good quality research to add usefully to the evidence base around health and disease.
+This initiative builds on the successful publication and worldwide reception of the Oxford Handbook of Clinical and Healthcare Research in 2016 by key NNEdPro members as a vehicle to empower all health-related professionals to gain easy access to readily usable research methods and undertake good quality research to add usefully to the evidence base around health and disease.

-Annual teaching inputs to the ‘Research Skills for Clinicians’ course run by Cambridge University Health Partners
+Annual teaching inputs to the ‘Research Skills for Clinicians’ course run by Cambridge University Health Partners (2019 onwards)

-Annual teaching on ‘Research Methods’ to the East of England Core Medical Training Programme
+Annual teaching on ‘Research Methods’ to the East of England Core Medical Training Programme (2017-2019)

 This initiative launched in Autumn 2018 is linked with the agenda around occupational wellbeing and workplace productivity but will also consider non-nutritional determinants of occupational health and wellbeing.
 WInWIn arose from the NNEdPro Medical Director role as Scientific Committee Chair within the International Commission on Occupational Health.
 Since 2021 a wider team has been brought together to specifically address new and emerging corporate training needs arising from the pandemic.